"The people are on our side when it comes to climate change. Why? Because like you and I, they believe in science." —Amy Klobuchar, February 2019

-- Klobuchar co-sponsored the Green New Deal resolution, but calls it aspirational rather than prescriptive, telling CNN that it doesn't make sense to her to "get rid of all these industries or do this in a few years," while it does make sense to "start doing concrete things, and put some aspirations out there on climate change."
-She supports putting a price on carbon, but told the Tampa Bay Times "it would have to be done in some way that is not at all regressive.
+While Klobuchar co-sponsored the Green New Deal resolution in Congress, she hasn't embraced it in her climate plan.
+She has called it aspirational rather than prescriptive, telling CNN that it doesn't make sense to "get rid of all these industries or do this in a few years," while it does make sense to "start doing concrete things, and put some aspirations out there on climate change."

-- She answered a Washington Post questionnaire on fracking by saying she doesn't want to ban the method of extracting oil and gas, but would like to regulate it better.
+She answered a Washington Post questionnaire on fracking by saying she doesn't want to ban the method of extracting oil and gas, but would like to regulate it better.
+Her climate plan does, however, propose banning new fossil fuel permitting on federal land.
 She has said that "safe nuclear power" along with "cleaner coal technologies" should continue to be developed as part of a comprehensive energy strategy, according to an issue brief on her Senate website.

 Klobuchar describes herself as a progressive who can still win moderate voters in swing states such as Iowa and Wisconsin.
-On climate issues, however, her tone and positions mean that the majority of the field is to her left.
+On climate issues, however, her tone and some of her positions mean that much of the Democratic field is to her left.
 She is a co-sponsor of the Green New Deal resolution but says it shouldn't be taken literally, and she shies away from stances that could be branded as extreme, such as banning fracking.
 But she can argue that her actions on climate and the environment are progressive, as shown by her 96 percent lifetime rating from the League of Conservation Voters and her early support for a cap-and-trade program.